19 Customization

-How to customize plots: dimensions, labels, scales, mark styling, annotations, palettes, themes, legend placement, and interactivity.
+How to tweak the look of a plot: dimensions, labels, scales, mark styling, palettes, themes, and legend placement.

 (ns plotje-book.customization